hpi-swa-teaching/SmalltalkDocs/app/README.md

 A page in react is composed of several components and rendered according to the parameters provided within the route identifier.
 For our application, each page has its own folder within the `routes` folder.

-### Styles

-The `styles` folder is currently empty, but would ideally include globally accesible SASS variables and classes for e.g. a global color scheme.

 ### Test-Utils

 The `test-utils` directory contains helper scripts for the Jest test runner used within this project.